 Identify most promising proposals to reduce number of tests

 Clarify with Vittorio how to arrange the experts viewing at next meeting; due to other activities in MPEG, it may be necessary that two viewing rooms are arranged, equipment is duplicated.
 It should not be a problem if some JVET experts run the tests with advice by Vittorio.
-Revisit: Revise AHG mandates Test, deblocking, …?.

 Tests for the different sub-CEs should be separated, such that the effects of 4x4 deblocking, long filters, chroma, etc. can be judged separately (unless they are directly connected, e.g. when modified chroma and long filters are always used in combination